18 Nervous System Development

 Unfortunately, many neural tube defects occur very early in pregnancy, such that many women do not yet know that they are pregnant.
 As a result, daily folic acid supplements or a diet that includes foods rich in folate is recommended to all women of reproductive age to help prevent neural tube defects in the event of a pregnancy.

-Image of the neural tube defects spina bifida and anencephaly.
-Details in caption and text.
+Neural tube defects spina bifida and anencephaly.

 Figure 18.4.
 Neural Tube Defects.
 Spina bifida (left) occurs when the posterior neural tube fails to close.
 Anencephaly (right) occurs when the anterior neural tube fails to close, causing decreased development of the brain and skull.
 ‘Neural Tube Defects’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.